munificent/ui-as-code/in-progress/optional-semicolons.md

 Since this is so rare, it doesn't matter much which way we pick.
 The eagerness principle prefers treating it as two statement expressions, so we stick with that.
 The user can always get a local variable declaration by *removing* the newline.
-If we picked that, they would have to add an explicit semicolon if they did want two identifier statement expressions.
+If we picked the other option, they would have to add an explicit semicolon if they *did* want two identifier statement expressions.

 Note that this is only an ambiguity for *local* variables.
-For fields and top-level variables, there are statement expressions, so no ambiguity.
-That's good because newlines between types and variables are somewhat more common
+For fields and top-level variables, there are no statement expressions, so no ambiguity.
+That's good because newlines between types and variables are more common there:
-there:

 *   There are **152,370** field declarations.
 *   **194** (0.127%) have a newline before the variable name.